Neural numerical homogenization based on Deep Ritz corrections: Numerical Homogenization

-The space $V_H$ is not able to capture fine oscillations of functions that lie in the so-called \emph{fine-scale space} $\calW := \ker \calI_H \vert_{H_0^1(\Omega)}$.
-Therefore, the main idea of the LOD method is to suitably enrich the basis functions~$\Lambda_j$ of $V_H$ by functions in the space $\calW$.
-We obtain the fine-scale information by the prototypical (globally defined) \emph{correction} from the correction operator $\calC\colon H_0^1(\Omega)\to \calW$ defined for any $v\in H_0^1(\Omega)$ {and a fixed time $t$} by
+{In this section, we define the previously mentioned corrections of coarse basis functions~$\Lambda_{j}$.
+The issue is that the} space $V_H$ is not able to capture fine oscillations of functions that lie in the so-called \emph{fine-scale space} $\calW := \ker \calI_H \vert_{H_0^1(\Omega)}$.
+Therefore, the main idea of the LOD method is to suitably {adapt} the basis functions~$\Lambda_j$ of $V_H$ by functions in the space $\calW$.
+We obtain the fine-scale information by the {following correction operators.}